The Meeting Place

 Nalderun SBAT Wrap Around Service

 The Nalderun Wrap Around Service for the School Based Apprentice Traineeships (SBAT) is a program that helps support sustainable employment and training for young Aboriginal people as they transition from their Year 12.
 Nalderun continues to play a key role in the SBAT program to secure local Indigenous students in paid traineeship positions with host employers who are committed to improving employment outcomes for Indigenous Australians.
-These organisations believe in Indigenous perspective and presence in their industries.
-The Nalderun SBAT Wrap Around Service Program directly responds to this intention.
-Nalderun’s mentorship, counselling, cultural and employment activities are to support the many young people in the community.
-Currently those who want to work in admin and on Country do so through certificate 2 in Horticulture and office administration.
 The cultural component of the project and continuity that we provide to students through partnering in the delivery of this program will set up the students for certification, training, and employment outcomes, through an Indigenous lens.
 But most importantly through our way of seeing, living and being in the world.
-Nalderun have run these programs previously, running on volunteer hours.

 Nalderun Curriculum Team